 Investors buy corporate bonds for various reasons: attractive and predictable returns, dependable income, flexibility, and diversification.
 Corporate bonds are debt obligations issued by U.S. and foreign companies to raise capital for business growth and general corporate purposes.
 Most are unsecured promises to repay the principal at a predetermined future date, although some bonds may be secured by a first mortgage or other assets.
 The issuing company also agrees to pay interest to compensate investors for lending their money.
 Unlike stocks, which represent ownership in a company, bonds are obligations of the issuer to pay back the borrowed funds.
 Hence, the bondholders have priority over the stockholders to be paid interest and principal prior to any dividend distributions.

-BENEFITS OF CORPORATE BONDS
+FEATURES OF CORPORATE BONDS

 Predictable Income Most corporate bonds offer fixed interest payments for the life of the bond, which may be paid semi-annually, quarterly, monthly or at maturity.
 Interest rate and payment frequency are set at the time of issuance so investors always know when and how much to expect.
 This is especially beneficial for retirees and other investors looking to supplement their current incomes.